 The study suggests that a new Fire Station 2 is needed in less than five years and a Fire Station 3 is needed in the next five to 10 years.

 The study recommends two to four acres of land for each, but the stations could be built on smaller parcels like Fire Station 1.
-No formal efforts are being made right now to secure land for future stations.
+The City is currently working to secure a site for a new Fire Station 2.

-Debt would likely be issued to pay for the construction of the new facilities.
-Again, no formal discussion regarding costs or payment have been made.
+The City would likely sell General Obligation Bonds to pay for the construction of the new facilities.